La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 nelci
 : … likes … (something or someone)

-As you can see we have to restructure this relation in English which still sounds weird, but you could use it in Lojban in the sense of _Try to make a good impression._
+As you can see, we have to restructure this relation in English, which still sounds strange.
+However, you could use it in Lojban in the sense of _Try to make a good impression._

-Note that **prami** corresponds to English _to love_ while **nelci** corresponds to English _to like_.
+Note that **prami** corresponds to English _to love_, while **nelci** corresponds to English _to like_.

 We can even have several **ko** in one sentence: